 - Privacy regulations that address cookie use have emerged like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

-With third-party cookies on the brink, marketers will need to adopt a different approach.
+With third-party cookies on the brink of death, marketers will need to adopt a different approach.
 Which one?
 People-based advertising, which targets actual users rather than their devices.
 In this new phase of digital advertising, first-party data reigns.
 So what can you do to prepare?
-Here are three strategies.
+Here are four strategies you can use to prepare for the cookie apocalypse.

 Find incentives for customers to give you their email addresses.
 Maybe you have a newsletter with must-read content, or a whitepaper on a trending topic, or a coupon (who can resist a coupon, right?).

 Emails are important for marketers because they’re stable, cross-device identifiers, and their relevance has only grown in recent years.
-Just think about how many times you enter your email address to log into streaming sites or social media or to make an online purchase.
+Just think about how many times you enter your email address to log into streaming sites or social media.

-Meanwhile, with regulations like GDPR and CCPA giving customers more transparency into how you’re using their customer data, having an accessible database will make your life easier.
+Meanwhile, with regulations like GDPR and CCPA giving customers more transparency into how you’re using their customer data, having an accessible database, and with consented data, will make your life easier.

 Your customers also interact with your brand on social channels and other media you don’t own.
-To engage with them there, you’ll need an even sharper customer view, which is why you’ll need to augment the data in your CDP with an identity graph.
+To engage with them there, you’ll need an even sharper customer view, which is why you’ll need to augment your data strategy with an identity graph.

 Unlike existing graphs, this new identity solution would not be anchored by third-party data and cookie syncs.
-Rather, it would be built largely with first-party data.
+Rather, it would be built largely with first-party data that fosters a 1:1 relationship with you and your customers wherever they are.
 If cookies are helpful to you, you could still incorporate them.

 With LiveIntent, you can create a next generation identity graph where your offline data and third-party cookies are authenticated by an engagement like an email open.
 Through our Identity Solutions, you can organically tie IP addresses, cookies, mobile ad IDs, and other online identifiers to an email hash.